 - Helgi Sigurbjarnarson, Ph.D., 2020 → Synthetic Minds

 - James Bornholt, Ph.D., 2019 → UT Austin

 - Terrance Li, Newport High School, 2019 → UC Berkeley

 You may reach us via email at unsat@cs.

-Thanks to NSF, DARPA, the Alfred P. Sloan Foundation, Google, Intel, and VMware for supporting our work.
+Thanks to NSF, DARPA, the Alfred P. Sloan Foundation, Amazon, Google, Intel, and VMware for supporting our work.